Steam Summer Sale 2024 - all the best discounts and deals on games

 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.

-- The sale covers all game genres, including fighting games, RPGs, hack & slash, adventure, and FPS titles
+- It runs for two weeks from June 27 to July 11, featuring daily deals, flash sales and special promotions

-- 2024’s event is promising ‘extra-deep discounts’ on popular titles like Palworld and Manor Lords
+- Highlights include discounts on popular titles like Baldur's Gate 3, Elden Ring and Hogwarts Legacy

-- Steam is also offering a 15% discount on its Steam Deck models throughout the sale
+- Steam is also offering 15% off its Steam Deck 64GB and 512GB LCD models during the sale

-- This year’s highly anticipated Summer Sale starts on 27 June and runs until 11 July

-Over the years, the Steam Summer Sale has become a tradition in the gaming community, and 2024’s long-awaited edition is right around the corner.
+Over the years, the Steam Summer Sale has become a tradition in the gaming community, and now 2024’s long-awaited edition is finally here!

-Gamers eagerly anticipate its arrival each year and plan their purchases accordingly, sometimes even saving up specifically for the event.
+Gamers eagerly anticipate the sale’s arrival each year and plan their purchases accordingly, sometimes even saving up specifically for the event.

 During the sale - which typically runs for a couple of weeks and is accompanied by daily deals, flash sales and other special promotions - Steam offers significant discounts on a vast range of games, sometimes up to as much as 70 - 90% off.

-This means you’ll be able to purchase games you've been eyeing for a while at much lower prices, a great opportunity to expand your game library without spending a fortune.
+This means you can purchase games you've been eyeing for a while at much lower prices, a great opportunity to expand your game library without spending a fortune.

 With so many games on sale, it’s also an excellent opportunity to discover new titles you might not have considered before, with the discounted prices making it easier to take a chance on something new and potentially find a hidden gem.